RRResident/ES6-plus-features/ES6.md

 It can return `true` or `false`.

-7. `Number.EPSIOLON` isn't a method, it holds a value which is `2.2204460492503130808472633361816E-16`, which represents the difference between 1 and the smallest floating point number greater than 1.
+7. `Number.EPSIOLON` is a new property, it holds the value `2.2204460492503130808472633361816E-16`, which represents the difference between 1 and the smallest floating point number greater than 1.

 8. `Math.trunc()` is a method that drops the fractional part of a number, like a round down to a whole number.
 It differs from `Math` object's other methods as it doesn't actually do any math, it simply cuts off the `.` and any numbers after it, no matter if it's a positive or negative number.